Sunday, 17 November 2013

 GIFT FROM MAKI: EMERALD MATCHA

-It's hard to believe that it's been over a month since Ken Hsu brought the book back from Taipei!
+It's been over a month since Ken Hsu brought the book back from Taipei!
 It’s really a book about breads but the first recipe which caught my eye is one for Matcha Pound Cake.
-I had unabashedly asked Maki whether she could buy me some matcha powder from Japan.
+I had asked Maki whether she could buy some matcha powder from Japan.
 She did so, picking a matcha that was meant specially for baking.
-I'm holding the cup next to the window so you can check out its intense color.
+I'm holding the cup next to the window so you can check out its gorgeous shade of emerald.

 The recipe makes three 8 x 15.5cm cakes.
 The smallest tins I own measure 8.5 x 17cm.
 As a result my cakes didn't achieve the height I was expecting.
-In fact, they didn’t look appealing at all!
-The tops were a dull and I felt that the emerald hardly came through.
+Frankly, I didn't think they looked appealing.
+The tops were a dull brown and I felt that the emerald hardly came through.

-I gingerly cut into one and was glad to find that it was velvety.
-My father bit into a still-warm slice, grinned and said the texture was light and that he loves the crust.
+I gingerly cut into one and it was velvety.
+My father bit into a still-warm slice, grinned and said the texture was light and that he loved the crust.
 My mother pointed out that the insides has many tiny holes.
 I wonder if holes are a good thing?

 1 comment: